artyommargaryan/airport-flight-scheduling-system/README.md

 ## 6. What Can Be Added

-To enhance and extend the functionality of your airport simulation application, consider the following possible improvements:
+To enhance and extend the functionality of airport simulation application, consider the following possible improvements:

 #### Reading Input from File